 Although the true centre coordinates are given by the $\alpha$-dependent map $\bh_\alpha$, the linear projection \eqref{eq:projGen} provides a first-order approximation that is independent of $\alpha$ and can therefore be used consistently across parameter values.

 For the numerical investigations in Section~\ref{sec:numerical_investig}, we use the Euclidean norm \eqref{eq:dmetric}, though other metrics may be employed.

-In Section \ref{sec:hopf} and \ref{sec:bistable} we apply this procedure for two concrete types of dynamics: Oscillations (sustained or damped) and bistability which occur when the RRE in \eqref{eq:bifode1} contains a Hopf bifurcation and generic fold bifurcation respectively.
+In Sections \ref{sec:hopf} and \ref{sec:bi-stable} we apply this procedure for two concrete types of dynamics: Oscillations (sustained or damped) and bi-stability, which occur when the RRE in \eqref{eq:bifode1} contains a Hopf bifurcation and generic fold bifurcation, respectively.
 We show the resulting metrics $d$ and sets $\Gamma$ can be used to accurately simulate such dynamics in Section \ref{sec:numerical_investig}.